 - Let’s talk about the future.
 I have always been really bad at pushing things back – saying to clients “yes I can do that next month” and not just “yes”… This comes back to the TIME management thing, but it also has allowed me to start bringing some stability into my business – and life!
 Planning ahead, knowing that I have client A on a retainer for 6 months at £X and client B for 3 months at £Y, then there are two confirmed one-off projects at £Z… it’s really helping me to worry less about “what if next month is a bad month”… which I’m sure we have ALL done.

 So, there is it, for now.
-I’m probably going to use TIME – VALUE – STABILITY in our Bootcamp sessions for the rest of 2020.
+I’m probably going to use TIME – VALUE – STABILITY in our Bootcamp sessions forever.

 If you want to talk to me about any of the above I’d love to chat.
 I regularly provide mentoring in our Monday MyTime sessions which you can book with Suzanne Whelan or reach out in our members-Facebook group or you find me at my website or Facebook page!